 They're used to make all sorts of tissues and molecules that serve both structural and functional purposes.

 Getting enough protein in the diet is very important and studies show that currently recommended amounts may be too low.

-Well... eggs are an excellent source of protein, with a single large egg containing 6 grams.
+Eggs are an excellent source of protein, with a single large egg containing six grams of it.

 For many decades, eggs have been unfairly demonized.

 It has been claimed that because of the cholesterol in them, they must be bad for the heart.

 Many studies published in recent years have examined the relationship between eating eggs and the risk of heart disease.

 One review of 17 studies with a total of 263,938 participants found no association between egg intake and heart disease or stroke (40).

 However, some studies have found that people with diabetes who eat eggs have an increased risk of heart disease (43).

 Whether the eggs are actually causing the increased risk isn't known, because these types of studies can only show statistical association.
 They cannot prove that eggs caused anything.